scarf005/safebooru-downloader/README.md

 ## TODO

-program downloads image first then checks if there are duplicates
+- program downloads image first then checks if there are duplicates
+- package into working module